vikkushnir/Book-store/README.md

 | GET             | /api/orders/{id}/items/{itemId} | USER     | Get info about order item by order id and item id                         |
 | PATCH           | /api/orders/{id}                | ADMIN    | Update order status for order by id                                       |
 ___

+<h2 id="challenges"> 💡 Challenges</h2>
+During the development of the online bookstore management system, several challenges were encountered:

+**Database Schema Evolution:** Managing changes to the database schema without disrupting the live application was challenging.
+I used Liquibase to handle versioning and applying incremental changes to the database.

+**Security:** Ensuring secure authentication and authorization was critical.
+Implementing JWT for secure login sessions and role-based access control required meticulous planning and testing.

+**Data Mapping:** Converting data between different layers (database entities, DTOs) was complex.
+MapStruct helped automate and simplify the mapping process, reducing boilerplate code and potential errors.

+---

+<h2 id="improvements"> 🚀 Possible Improvements</h2>
+There are several potential improvements to enhance the online bookstore management system:

+**Search Optimization:** Enhancing the search functionality with advanced filters, natural language processing, and auto-suggestions.

+**Payment Integration:** Integrating more payment gateways to provide users with multiple payment options.

+**User Profile Management:** Enhancing user profile management with more customization options, such as notification preferences, profile customization, account security settings.